 An archive or CAM import job notes the date of the most recent recording stored within each tar file.
 If can therefore purge tar files in which all recordings are more than a specified number of days old.
 If you select this option, then overnight (normally shortly after 1AM) the recorder will determine which files are old enough to be deleted and delete them.
-This is only available on online disk storage.
-For removable media archives, you must destroy the disks at the appropriate time.

 If you enable this feature, deleted files cannot be retrieved.
+This feature continues to run even on a Disabled I/O Job.
+To stop it, uncheck the Purge overnight checkbox.